munyoudoum/assessment/README.md

 ## Overview

 This assessment evaluates your ability to build a RESTful API using FastAPI.
-You'll be creating a todo management system that demonstrates your understanding of:
+You'll be creating the backend for a todo management system.
+Ideally this back end could be used by [front end coding assessment](https://github.com/topschool-ai/fe-coding-assessment).
+This assessment should cover:

 - FastAPI application structure
 - Pydantic models for data validation